 Analysis of a structured interview

-Once you finish conducting your structured interviews, analyse your results.
-First, give your participants a pseudonym or number for organisation purposes and transcote the recordings using software or manually.
+Once you finish conducting your structured interviews, analyze your results.
+First, give your participants a pseudonym or number for organization purposes and transcribe the recordings using software or manually.
 Then, conduct a thematic or content analysis to search for patterns or groups in responses.

 The analysis should be as follows:

-However, use intelligent verbatim transcription if your interviews don’t have these fillers, making them easier to analyse.
+However, use intelligent verbatim transcription if your interviews don’t have these fillers, making them easier to analyze.
 The transcription process helps cleanse your data, identify errors, and resolve inconsistencies.

 Now you will have to conduct a content or thematic-based analysis of your structured interviews; you may use words, patterns, codes, or themes to separate the responses into categories.